dylanpieper/shinysurveyjs/README.md

 -   Dynamically populate choices (i.e., response options) from a database table and create dependent inputs (e.g., select a car brand and filter available models)

+-   Dynamically stage JSON objects in the database to modify surveys using a staging table

 -   URL query tokens and one-time access tokens for secure survey distribution

--   Asynchronous worker to handle database updates in near real-time
+-   Asynchronous worker to handle database updates in near real-time, including sending app logs to the database, adding tokens for dynamic fields, and updating staged survey JSONs

 🚧 **Warning**: These features are under construction and being moved from the app [template](https://github.com/dylanpieper/ShinySurveyJS-Template).